fpedaccio/ISS_data/README.md

 ) # Distance between the points in meters
 ```

 ##### _But we must make a litle correction.
-Because ISS isnt moving in earth surface.
-Its orbiting aproximately 400Km above earth surface.
+Because ISS isn't moving in earth surface.
+It's orbiting aproximately 400Km above earth surface.
 So the radius is greater.
 The distance traveled is a litle bit more.
-To do so we need to get iss current altitud.
+To do this, we need to get ISS current altitud.
 Use the following code:_

 ![image](https://i.imgur.com/jDZATbD.png)